-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each Discussion.
 Each thread must be 350–500 words and demonstrate course-related knowledge.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
 Each reply must be 150–300 words.
-For each thread and reply, the student must support his or her assertions by including at least 1 citation from either the textbook, the Bible, or an additional scholarly source.
-Current Turabian format must be used for all citations.
+For each thread and reply, the student must support his or her assertions by including at least 1 citation from the textbook, 1 citation from the Bible, and 1 citation from an additional scholarly source.
+Current APA format must be used for all citations and reference sections.

 The student will revise an introductory paragraph from a research paper.
 The provided paragraph will include a thesis statement that contains an argument.
-The student will revise the paragraph so that it is logically coherent in accordance with the guidelines set forth in the assigned Reading & Study material.
+The student will revise the paragraph so that it is logically coherent in accordance with the guidelines set forth in the assigned Learn items.

 The student will read an opinion editorial of his or her choice from a respected news source and will write a response of at least 2 pages summarizing the argument, identifying fallacies in the argument, critiquing the argument, and explaining how the argument could be improved.

 The student will read the Brown v.
 Board of Education case and complete a written reading checklist based on the Socratic Method.

 The student will read the Brown v.
 Board of Education case and write a 2–3 page response identifying the categorical syllogism, the major premise, and the minor premise and explaining how the premises and conclusion were determined.
 The student will also discuss whether the court's reasoning was logical.